dpadman/wol/README.md

 WOL over Internet
 =================

-A tool that sends a magic packet over the internet to wakeup a computer.
+A tool that sends a magic packet over the internet to wakeup a computer over LAN.

 Requirements
 ------------